EDS 296: Data Science Portfolios

 3b.
 A concise description of what’s housed in the repository

-Add a section to describe the contents of your repo (you may choose to create a repo map), then share with your neighbor.
+Add a section to describe the contents of your repo (you may choose to create a repo map, but it’s not required), then share with your neighbor.

 4a.
 Details regarding data access